Enhancing reactivity of SiO$^+$ ions by controlled excitation to extreme rotational states: Abstract

 \section{Abstract}

 {Optical pumping of molecules provides unique opportunities for control of chemical reactions at a wide range of rotational energies.
-Chemical reactivity for the hydrogen abstraction reaction SiO\+ + \Hy $\rightarrow$ SiOH\+ + H is investigated in an ion trap.
-The SiO\+ cation is prepared with a narrow rotational state distribution, including super-rotor states with rotational quantum number $\it{(j)}$ as high as 170 using a broad-band optical pumping method.
-The super-rotor states of SiO\+ are shown to substantially enhance the reaction rate, a trend reproduced by complementary theoretical studies.
-The mechanism for the rotational enhancement of the reactivity is revealed to be a strong coupling of the SiO\+ rotational mode with the reaction coordinate at the transition state on the dominant dynamical pathway.
-This work reports for the first time a chemical reaction with extreme rotational excitation of a reactant and its kinetic characterization.}
+This work reports a chemical reaction with extreme rotational excitation of a reactant and its kinetic characterization.
+We investigate the chemical reactivity for the hydrogen abstraction reaction SiO\+ + \Hy $\rightarrow$ SiOH\+ + H in an ion trap.
+The SiO\+ cations are prepared in a narrow rotational state distribution, including super-rotor states with rotational quantum number $\it{(j)}$ as high as 170, using a broad-band optical pumping method.
+We show that the super-rotor states of SiO\+ substantially enhance the reaction rate, a trend reproduced by complementary theoretical studies.
+We reveal the mechanism for the rotational enhancement of the reactivity to be a strong coupling of the SiO\+ rotational mode with the reaction coordinate at the transition state on the dominant dynamical pathway.}